tarunprabhu/kitsune/kitsune/docs/WritingTapirTargetPlugin.md

 - The third field is a string and is the plugin version.
 This is only meaningful in the context of the plugin itself.
 Kitsune's does not, currently, examine the version.
-To reduce the risk of issues should Kitsune example this version in the future, we recommend that the version adhering to the [semantic versioning specification](https://semver.org/).
+To reduce the risk of issues should Kitsune example this version in the future, we recommend adhering to the [semantic versioning specification](https://semver.org/).

 - The fourth field is a callback that creates and returns an instance of the